o-x-e-y/create_layout_files/README.md

  To interface it, there are 3 keyboard classes: Keyboard, AnsiKeyboard and IsoKeyboard.

  Put these into any of the keyboard_to_xxx functions, and the function will generate a file of corresponding type.
+You can also do the reverse and generate a Keyboard object from a xxx_to_keyboard function.

  When I say Keyboard object, I mean either Keyboard, AnsiKeyboard or IsoKeyboard.